-An example of a correlation-constrained proxy is the present incarnation of the TEX86 paleotemperature proxy.
-In 2002, researchers identified a suite of sedimentary hydrocarbons that shared a similar structure but contained a different number of cyclic moieties (Schouten et al., 2002; Fig. 2).
+An example of a correlation-constrained proxy is the present incarnation of the $TEX{86}$ paleothermometerpaleotemperature proxy.
+In 2002, workers identified a suite of sedimentary hydrocarbons that shared a similar structure, but contained a different number of cyclic moieties (Schouten et al., 2002; Fig. 3).
 Relative abundances of these isoprenoidal glycerol diether glycerol tetraether (isoGDGT) compounds with different cyclic moieties were represented by a ratio (Table 1).
 When these compounds were recovered from modern sediments and this ratio was calculated, a clear correlation with the surface water temperature at the sample location was identified.
-In other words, the number of cyclic moieties in the sedimentary isoGDGTs was correlated with the surface water temperatures at the location where they were found.
-Using statistical (regression) analyses of a suite of modern sediments and sea surface temperature measurements, a calibration was produced, and the authors proposed this molecular ratio as a quantitative paleotemperature proxy (Schouten et al., 2002).
-A physiological response was posited to explain the relationship - fewer cyclic moieties contributed to a more malleable lipid membrane, which would be advantageous in cooler waters.
+In other words, the number of cyclic moieties in the sedimentary isoGDGTs were correlated with the surface water temperatures at the location that they were found.
+Using statistical (regression) analyses of a suite of modern sediments and sea surface temperature measurements, a calibration was produced, and the authors proposed this molecular ratio as a quantitative paleothermometer paleotemperature proxy (Schouten et al., 2002).
+A physiological response was posited to explain the relationship - less cyclic moieties contributed to a more malleable lipid membrane, which would be advantageous in cooler waters.

-In the ensuing years, several questions about the origin and implications of these molecules were raised.
-They seemed to be produced predominantly by Thaumarchaeota, a type of marine archaea that live well below the sea surface (Schouten et al., 2000) where the temperature correlation was strongest.
-Additionally, field and culture observations from variable environments produced different calibrations (i.e., different slopes and y intercepts to describe the correlation between the isoGDGT ratio and temperature; Table 1) and even different ratios (e.g., TEX^L86 for low-temperature regions; Table 1).
+In the ensuing years, several revelations about these molecules came to light: they seemed to be produced predominantly by Thaumarcheota, a type of marine archaea that live well below the sea surface.
+Additionally, field and culture calibrations from variable environments produced different calibrations (i.e., different slopes and y-intercepts to describe the correlation between the isoGDGT ratio and temperature; Table 1) and even different ratios (e.g., TEX86L for low-temperature regions; Table 1).
 If the ratio of isoGDGT cyclicity directly represented temperature, then why would that ratio be different depending on the study design, location, and time period?
 And if the calibration accurately accounted for the CCFs contributing to the effect of temperature on isoGDGT cyclicity, why would it be different from place to place?

-These questions are driving fundamental research in understanding the mechanistic relationships between TEX{86} and temperature.
-Several important advances in this mechanistic understanding have already been produced: culture and field experiments have shown that the cyclic moieties represent a metabolic response to energy demands, growth phase, nutrient availability, and ecosystem composition rather than solely a physiological response to temperature (Elling et al., 2014; Qin et al., 2015; Hurley et al., 2016; Polik et al., 2018).
-These studies advance TEX86 beyond the corollary relationship (i.e., colder temperatures makes more cyclic moieties) into a nuanced, yet more accurately representative, understanding of all causal factors and their mechanisms (i.e., relationship between sea surface temperatures and nutrient and oxygen availability, which impacts archaeal metabolic energy demands).
-However, while work on TEX86 drivers suggests that non-temperature factors cause variations in isoGDGT cyclization, TEX86 application studies continue to report a specific temperature value.
-The argument behind continued TEX86 applications is the correlation of ammonia oxidation rates and temperature in most modern settings (Hurley et al., 2016).
-However, many studies have suggested that ammonia or oxygen concentrations in past environments likely varied in a way that did not correlate with temperature (e.g., Liu et al., 2009; Polik et al., 2018).
-This proxy's CCFs need full consideration in experimental design and interpretation for it to be truly quantitative and its uncertainty appropriately reported.
+These questions are driving fundamental research in understanding the mechanistic relationships between TEX86 and temperature.
+Several important advances in this mechanistic understanding have already been produced: culture and field experiments demonstrated that the cyclic moieties represented a metabolic response to energy demands, growth phase, nutrient availability, and ecosystem composition, rather than a physiological response to temperature (Elling et al., 2014; Qin et al., 2015; Hurley et al., 2016; Polik et al., 2018).
+These studies advance TEX86 beyond the corollary relationship (i.e., colder temperatures makes more cyclic moieties) into a nuanced, yet more accurately representative, understanding of all causal factors and their mechanisms (i.e., relationship between sea surface temperatures and ammonia and oxygen availability, which impacts archaeal metabolic energy demands).
+However, while work on TEX86 drivers suggest that non-temperature factors cause variations in isoGDGT cyclization, TEX86 application studies continue to report a specific temperature value.
+The argument behind continued TEX86 applications is the correlation of ammonia oxidation rates and temperature in most modern settings (Hurley et al., 2016), while many studies have suggested that ammonia or oxygen concentrations in past environments likely varied in a way that did not correlate with temperature (e.g., Liu et al., 2009; Polik et al., 2018).
+This proxy's CCFs need full consideration in experimental design and interpretation for it to be truly quantitative - and its uncertainty appropriately reported.